randalkoene/formalizer/core/fzbackup/README.md

 # fzbackup - Formalizer core utility to back up the Formalizer environment

+By default, the `fzbackup` core utility makes a backup of the database that contains the Graph, Log, Named Nodes Lists, and such.

 ### How to provide a button on an HTML page that runs fzbackup as the right user

 1. The button on the HTML page calls a CGI script in a new window (`target="_blank"`).